tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ---
-title: Explore Azure Hybrid Benefit for Linux virtual machines
+title: Explore Azure Hybrid Benefit for Linux VMs
 description: Learn how to use Azure Hybrid Benefit on Linux virtual machines and how it can help you reduce costs.
 services: virtual-machines
 author: MarckK